Customize Consent Preferences

 Final Thoughts

-Output Caching in ASP.NET Core is an easy and highly effective way to improve the performance of APIs by caching entire responses on the server side.
+Response Caching in ASP.NET Core is an easy and highly effective way to improve the performance of APIs by caching responses both on the server side and potentially in client browsers.
 This dramatically reduces server workload for frequently accessed resources like static data or rarely-changing endpoints.

-For more details on output caching, check out the official ASP.NET Core Documentation.
+For more details on response caching, check out the official ASP.NET Core Documentation.

 If you think your friends or network would find this article useful, please consider sharing it with them.
 Your support is greatly appreciated.